azkajulda/genshin_lyre_midi/README.md

 # Genshin Lyre Midi 🎼🎵 💕
 i'll play some music for you with my lyre ❤

-## I hope you guys can contribute your midi, thank you ✨💕🎼
+## I hope you guys can contribute with your midi, thank you ✨💕🎼

 ## How To Use
 1. Download latest verison Python in https://www.python.org/